ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Colour penalty fix

-A [change](https://github.com/ppy/osu/pull/33641) by [ltca](https://osu.ppy.sh/users/11475208) was made in order to fix a that caused patterns to unfairly avoid colour penalties.
+The part of the PP system that evaluates colour difficulty has a penalty for long patterns with no rhythm changes.
+Before this update, there was an issue ([fixed](https://github.com/ppy/osu/pull/33641) by [ltca](https://osu.ppy.sh/users/11475208)) that prevented some patterns from receiving this penalty where they should have received it.

-Colour difficulty contains a penalty for long patterns with no rhythm changes, but this penalty would only apply if the pattern's rhythm was *exactly* the same.
-This was addressed by looking back at previous notes and calculating an average, so that slightly missnapped notes are still correctly penalised.
+The issue was with the "no rhythm changes" part, that it had no tolerance for slightly missnapped notes.
+This was addressed by looking back at previous notes and calculating an average, so that the slightly missnapped notes are still correctly penalised.

 ### Stamina length bonus fix